hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 ### Every message in one place

 MyCrimson gives you one unified inbox to track all communication you receive from your university, whether through your university email, personal email, or tools like Blackboard and Canvas.
-No more jumping back and forth between different apps, or forwarding everything to the one email you actually check.
+No more jumping back and forth between different apps, or forwarding everything to the one email account that you actually check.

 ![6](/images/projects/mycrimson/Notifications.png)